harshp30/LiveDashcamCarDetection/README.md

 For this project I took an existing set of TFrecords based on this roboflow dataset (https://universe.roboflow.com/gaurigodghase-gmail-com/vehicles-openimages-svzce/dataset/1)

-## Demonstration

 ## Description:

 This is a computer vision model which utilizes open-cv and tensorflow object-detection to make predicitions on images and a live video feed showing detected vehicles.
 The model can differeniate between 5 different vehicle types ('Ambulance', 'Bus', 'Car', 'Motorcycle', 'Truck').

 ## Use Case:

 This can be used as...

 - a dashcam setup for object tracking purposes.
 - a object-detction software autonomous vechiles to help with collision avoidance algorithms

-## Display
+## Demonstration

+#### Video Demonstration

+#### Image Demonstration

 Here is the model performing on an image: